Which is True: Creation, Evolution, or Both?

 In closing, we look at how an intelligent cause is a valid explanation for the genetic information found in DNA.

-(1) A shorter version (less than an hour) of this multimedia presentation is available for adult faith formation (e.g., RCIA classes), Catholic high school and college students, youth ministry groups, etc. Click here to view/download PowerPoint slides (without videos) for the shorter presentation: Which is True: Creation, Evolution, or Both?
+(1) A shorter version (less than an hour) of this multimedia presentation is available for adult faith formation (e.g., RCIA classes), Catholic middle/high school and college students, youth ministry groups, etc. Click here to view/download PowerPoint slides (without videos) for the shorter presentation: Which is True: Creation, Evolution, or Both?

 For more information, please see: